DanSimonson/reminder-list/README.md

-# `This Honey Do Reminder Applicaton uses redux for state management, and was created as an example for Dan Simonson's blog post at` [mariposaweb](https://mariposaweb.net/blog).
-It serves as a good example for those learning how to incorporate Redux state management into their React projects.
+# `This Honey Do Reminder Applicaton uses Redux and was created as an example for Dan Simonson's blog post at` [mariposaweb](https://mariposaweb.net/blog).
+It illustrates complex Redux state management.

 ## Learn More